Duke University School of Nursing

-A diverse community of scholars and clinicians, Duke University School of Nursing is educating the next generation of transformational leaders in nursing.
+A diverse community of scholars and clinicians, Duke University School of Nursing has been educating transformational leaders in nursing and healthcare since 1931.
 We advance nursing science in issues of global importance and foster the scholarly practice of nursing.
-The School offers Master's, PhD, Doctor of Nursing Practice degrees and a pre-licensure degree to students who have previously graduated from college.

 PhD, RN, AACRN, ANEF, CNE, FAAN